Leveraging the Video-level Semantic Consistency of Event for Audio-visual Event Localization: Experiments

 \subsection{Comparisons with State-of-the-art Methods}

-We challenge our method against current fully-supervised and weakly-supervised SOTA methods on AVE tasks.
-For a fair comparison, we choose the same audio and visual features as the current methods.
+We challenge our method against current fully- and weakly-supervised SOTA methods on AVE tasks.
+For a fair comparison, we use the same settings as those in previous methods.

-We compare our method with the state-of-the-art in Table \ref{tab1}, where our method achieves superior results: the classification accuracy is 79.7\% and 74.5\% for the fully and weakly supervised settings, respectively.
-Notably, our method significantly outperforms the baseline model PSP-Net \cite{zhou2021positive} by a large margin (1.9\% and 1.0\%, respectively), demonstrating the effectiveness of our proposed method.
-In comparison with CMBS \cite{xia2022cross}, our method outperforms it by 0.4\% in the fully supervised setting and 0.6\% in the weakly supervised setting.
-However, the number of parameters in our model is only less than one-fifth of its(from 2.63M to 13.54M).
-Even though the current state-of-the-art method DMIN \cite{Liu2022DMIN} has a sophisticated cross-modal attention module, our method still outperforms them by 0.1\% and 0.5\% in fully and weakly supervised settings, respectively.
-This can be attributed to the the proposed ESCM module, which, although simple, takes full advantage of the semantic consistency of events in the entire video.
+We compare our method with the state-of-the-art methods in Table \ref{tab1}, where our method achieves superior results: the classification accuracies are 79.7\% and 74.5\% for the fully- and weakly-supervised settings, respectively.
+Notably, our method significantly surpasses the baseline model PSP-Net \cite{zhou2021positive} by a large margin (1.9\% and 1.0\%, respectively), demonstrating the effectiveness of our proposed method.
+In comparison with CCS-Net \cite{III-5-feng2023css}, whose main contribution lies in consistent segment selection, our method outperforms it by 6.2\% in the fully-supervised setting and 0.6\% in the weakly-supervised setting when the same attention module AGVA \cite{tian2018audio} is used.
+These results strongly validate the superiority of our video-level semantic consistency modeling approach over the segment-level approach.
+Even though the current state-of-the-art method DMIN \cite{Liu2022DMIN} has a sophisticated cross-modal attention module, our method still outperforms them by 0.1\% and 0.5\% in fully- and weakly-supervised settings, respectively.
+As shown in Table \ref{tab4}, the number of trainable parameters in our model is less than one-sixth of the current SOTA (from 2.6 M to 17.7 M).
+See Supplemental Material I. \textit{Supplemental Experiments} for more comprehensive comparisons of memory and time needed during training with SOTAs.
+When compared to the baseline model\cite{zhou2021positive}, we achieved a significant improvement (1.9\%) at the cost of a small increase in the number of parameters.
+This can be attributed to the proposed ESCM module, which, although simple, takes full advantage of the semantic consistency of events in the entire video.